International Women's Day on Sky Sports: Inspirational stories celebrating women in sport

 Sunday was kicked off Down Under with live coverage of the Women's T20 World Cup final, as Australia thrashed India by 85 runs in front of a record-breaking 86,174 fans at the MCG.

-International Women's Day celebrates women coming together throughout the world across sectors, industries, nations, ages, and cultures, with a mission to celebrate achievement and rally for change.
 This year's theme is #EachForEqual - a focus on how we can all help to create a more gender-equal world.
+2:01

+Why is International Women's Day important?
+Our Sky Scholars explain what this special day means to them

+Why is International Women's Day important?
+Our Sky Scholars explain what this special day means to them

 Former England forward Lianne Sanderson was in the